Incense is a substance that’s burned to produce a fragrant scent. In fact, the word “incense” is derived from the Latin word for “to burn.”

 Incense smoke consists of a variety of components.
 These include tiny particles generated from the burning of the incense and a variety of gases, including carbon monoxide.

 Various studies have linked burning incense or inhaling incense smoke to a variety of harmful effects.
 Some examples include:

-- A 2009 study of children in Oman that found incense burning triggered wheezing in asthmatic children.
+- A of children in Oman that found incense burning triggered wheezing in asthmatic children.
 However, incense burning wasn’t associated with an increased prevalence of asthma.
 Incense doesn’t cause asthma but can trigger an attack.

 - A 2015 study found that components in incense smoke were toxic to cultured cells at lower concentrations than cigarette smoke.
 It should be noted that only the smoke of four incense sticks and one cigarette were assessed in this study.

 - A in Chinese adults found evidence that incense burning could play a role in an increased risk of high blood pressure.

 Incense has been around for a long time and utilized for a variety of purposes, including religious practices, neutralizing foul odors, and comfort.
 A variety of substances, typically plant-based, give incense its scent.

 Despite the fact that incense has been around for centuries, the information on its health effects is mixed.
 Some studies indicate possible antidepressant and anti-inflammatory effects of incense components.
 Other studies found associations between incense burning and negative health effects, such as cancer.